Alasdair McDonnell addresses SDLP conference in Armagh

-"The many broken promises in the programme for government show the disappointing failure of the DUP and Sinn Féin, including the failure to get to grips with a shared future, collusion issues, real power sharing and integration."'Riots and mayhem'
+"The many broken promises in the programme for government show the disappointing failure of the DUP and Sinn Féin, including the failure to get to grips with a shared future, collusion issues, real power sharing and integration."

 The SDLP leader said for much of the past year "riots and mayhem" had dominated the headlines in Northern Ireland.

 "Hundreds of courageous PSNI officers; holding the line, have been injured, the police have been stretched to breaking point and the economy of Belfast has been severely damaged," he said.

 "Last December, Belfast City Council arrived at a sensible compromise, to fly the union flag on designated days, a decision that was supported by the SDLP.